 Receiver minimum input sensitivity

 The PER shall be less than 10% for a PSDU with the rate-dependent input levels listed in Table38-47 (Receiver minimum input level sensitivity) and Table38-48 (Receiver minimum input level sensitivityfor ELR).
-The PSDU length shall be 2048 octets for UHR-MCS 14, UHR-MCS 15, ELR-MCS0 or ELR-MCS1 or 4096 octets for all other modulations.
+The PSDU length shall be 512 octets for ELR-MCS0 and ELR-MCS1, 2048 octets for UHR-MCS 15, 4096 octets for all other modulations[#3246].